youngsm/icarus-summer-2023/README.md

 Note that all test functions need to start with `test_`.
 See the [pytest documentation](https://docs.pytest.org/en/latest/) for more information.

 ### Note:
 * if you are using random numbers like in the above example, import the `rng` generator from `tests.fixtures` to ensure that the tests are reproducible.
-Simply add `rng` as an argument to your test function and use it as you would a normal `np.random` generator.
+Add `rng` as an argument to your test function and use it as you would a normal `np.random` generator.
 Pytest will automatically give it to your function.
+We use this to ensure that all code that uses a pseudo-random number generator has the same seed, so as to make all tests reproducable.
 (A [fixture](https://docs.pytest.org/en/latest/fixture.html) is a fancy name for a function that runs before all the tests and returns a value that can be used as an argument in your tests.)
+* For random numbers in `pytorch`, import `torch_rng` from `tests.fixtures`, and use it as the `generator` argument to whatever random function you're using, i.e., `torch.rand(..., generator=torch_rng)`.
 * Avoid running direct comparisons between float numbers.
 Instead, use `np.allclose` to check if two arrays are close to each other.
 This is because of the way that floating point numbers are stored in memory.
 See [this](https://docs.python.org/3/tutorial/floatingpoint.html) for more information.